 Nassau County Wrongful Death Lawyers

 The loss of a loved one is one of the most challenging things to deal with in life, through this experience can be especially devastating if the loss was the result of a preventable accident.
-If you have lost a loved one in an accident, the Nassau County wrongful death lawyers at Foley Griffin, LLP, can provide immediate assistance helping your family in all legal matters associated with the tragedy, as well as representing your family’s interests against the parties at fault.
+If you have lost a loved one in an accident, the Nassau County wrongful death lawyers at Foley Griffin, can provide immediate assistance helping your family in all legal matters associated with the tragedy, as well as representing your family’s interests against the parties at fault.

 When is a death considered wrongful?

-When a person dies due to another party’s negligence or intentional act, their surviving family may file a wrongful death claim against those responsible in pursuit of monetary damages.
+When a person dies due to another party’s negligence, their surviving family may file a wrongful death claim against those responsible in pursuit of monetary damages.
 Under New York law, a wrongful death is defined as a death caused by the wrongful conduct of another person or party in which the conduct or negligence in question would have given rise to a lawsuit where the harmed person could have recovered damages if they had not died.
 In this sense, a wrongful death lawsuit is very similar to a personal injury claim with the difference being that it is being brought on behalf of the deceased.

 Wrongful death claims can stem from a wide range of fatal incidents, including: